CodyAdam/my-admin-panel/doc/services.md

 ## Nginx

 We ensure that all the ports are not accessible from the outside.
 Only the ports 80 are accessible from the outside.
-For this task we used Nginx as a reverse proxy to redirect the requests to the right service.
+For this task, we used Nginx as a reverse proxy to redirect the requests to the right service.
 It also serves the static files of the front-end.

-We chosed Nginx because it is very **easy to configure** and is **widely used** in the industry.
+We chose Nginx because it is very **easy to configure** and is **widely used** in the industry.
 Compared to other reverse proxies like Apache, Nginx is **faster**.

 ## Frontend